Tourism signing provides an important opportunity for tourism, businesses and local economies, and will be implemented positively and constructively.

 Road users who follow tourist signs expect a high standard of facility to be provided at the destination.
 Therefore to qualify for signs a destination must first meet the standards as set out in Visit England National Code of Practice for Visitor Attractions.

 Your attraction must have a minimum opening period of 150 days, be available for use by the public during opening hours without the need for pre-booking or membership, should be capable of attracting day visitors and tourists, as well as local residents, demonstrate that it is publicised throughout the tourist industry and comply with all statutory requirements.
-See related documents for the full tourist signing policies and procedures.
+See the documents attached to this page for the full tourist signing policies and procedures.

-The Council's Highway Signs: Environmental Code of Practice document will be considered when signs are designed and erected to minimise visual intrusion to the environment.
-Through our Highways Asset Review and Reduction Programme we are seeking to reduce sign clutter across the County.
+Our Highway Signs: Environmental Code of Practice will be considered when signs are designed and erected to minimise visual intrusion to the environment.
+Through our Highways Asset Review and Reduction Programme we are seeking to reduce sign clutter across the county.

 The application fee is £156.99 which enables us to consider your application and to provide you with a more detailed estimate of costs of producing and erecting signs.

 In addition, tourist operators will be expected to pay a commuted sum of £40 per sign to cover routine maintenance and minor repairs to signs.
 This will also cover the removal of signs to establishments which cease to qualify for signing or are permanently closed.